mutms/moodle-tool_muprog/docs/en/catalogue.md

 integrated part of the user experience.

 Program visibility in the catalogue is managed through the [Program management interface](management_program_visibility.md).
-Please note that archived courses are not visible in the catalogue.
+Please note that archived programs are not visible in the catalogue.
 The catalogue always adheres to tenant separation rules.

 ![Program catalogue](img/catalogue.png)